 \subsection{Pre-Training}

 We utilize a generative pre-training strategy for $F_{enc}$.
-More precisely, we utilize masked pre-training where typically transformer-based AEs are trained to reconstruct an image where a large fraction of patches are masked out \cite{he2022masked}.
-We utilize the SparK framework \cite{tian2023designing}, where sparse convolutions and hierarchical features are used to enable the masked pre-training for CNNs.
-During pre-training, we utilize the same healthy training set as for the main training task to learn the general feature representations that are required to capture important information of the MRI scans.
+More precisely, we utilize masked pre-training where typically transformer-based AEs are trained to reconstruct an image where a significant fraction of patches are masked out \cite{he2022masked}.
+We adopt the SparK framework \cite{tian2023designing}, where sparse convolutions and hierarchical features are used to enable the masked pre-training for CNNs.
+We pre-train the encoder with the same healthy training set as the main training task to learn the general feature representations required to capture important information from the MRI scans.
 After the pre-training stage, we discard the decoder and only use $F_{enc}$ and fine-tune it along with the denoising Unet during the main training stage of the cDDPM.
 A schematic description of the pre-training stage is provided in Figure \ref{fig:graphical abstract pre}.